- It is a very popular chat app for gamers, but it seems like sometimes Discord won't update.

-- Next, launch the Discord app and try to install the update.
+- Launch the Discord app and try to install the update.
 Or simply download the latest version from the official website.

 - Press on the Windows + R keys.

 - In the Run dialogue box, type %LocalAppData% and hit Enter.

 - Look for Discord folder.
 Right-click on the Discord folder and select Delete.